oroinc/documentation/book/data_api.rst

 Blank fields are included as *null* instead of being omitted.

-Attributes or subresources that are restricted are included as *null* as well.
+Attributes or sub resources that are restricted are included as *null* as well.

 All timestamps are returned in ISO 8601 format: *YYYY-MM-DDTHH:MM:SSZ*.